 The torus is formed by a circle rotating around a straight line that does not intersect it.
 The usual sense of the torus is a "bagel".

-A paraboloid is a surface that is formed as a result of a rotation around the axis of a curve formed by a graph of a parabola.
-Hence the name parabol-oid.
+A paraboloid is a surface formed due to a rotation around the axis of a curve formed by a parabola graph.
+Hence the name paraboloid.

-A hyperboloid is a surface that is formed as a result of rotation around the axis of a curve formed by a graph of a hyperbola.
-Accordingly, the name is hyperb-o-loid.
+A hyperboloid is a surface formed due to rotation around the axis of a curve formed by a hyperbola graph.
+Accordingly, the name is a hyperboloid.